 The clinical experience is designed to provide the student with the opportunity to apply theory and to develop counseling skills under supervision.
 The roles and responsibilities of the student, site supervisor, and faculty supervisor are defined below.
-The student will develop this learning goals contract (LGC) in collaboration with site supervisor and approval of the faculty supervisor.
+The student will develop this learning goals contract (LGC) in collaboration with the site supervisor and approval of the faculty supervisor.
 The contract must be signed prior to the student beginning his or her clinical placement experience.
 Additionally, students are encouraged to review the Fieldwork Experience (CED 710/730) module, located in Canvas SAC.
+Some sites require an official affiliate agreement.
+Those can be found in the SAC or by emailing the fieldwork coordinator (aha440@uky.edu).
+These agreements are legal documents that various parties within the university must approve and, therefore, take a lot of time to review and sign.
+If your site does not require the affiliate agreement, the LGC will serve as the official contract.